Home

 /

-Social Signals vs Intent Data: What Actually Works
+Social Signals vs Intent Data: Why Social Wins (2026)

-Social Signals vs Intent Data: What Actually Works
+Social Signals vs Intent Data: Why Social Wins (2026)

 Social signals beat traditional intent data on freshness, precision, and activation.
 See where Trigify fits in a modern RevOps signal stack.